After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 I really hope the concept of an ubiquitous production profiler is ported to other web platforms using the same kind of UI we created.

-John_Rusk almost 13 years ago
+John_Rusk over 13 years ago

 John_Rusk